 Evidence indicates that vitamin D improves insulin resistance.

 Furthermore, vitamin D plays an important part in the regulation of calcium.

 Calcium is the most common mineral found in our bones and helps to give them strength and rigidity.
 Calcium is also particularly important at the time of menopause, because calcium absorption slows down, due to low levels of oestrogen.

-A deficiency in Calcium can cause bones to become brittle on the inside and therefore they break very easily.
-On the outside a person looks perfectly fine.
-Every cell in our body, including those in the heart, nerves and muscles rely on calcium.
+A deficiency in Calcium can cause bones to become brittle and therefore they break very easily.
+The heart, nerves and muscles rely on calcium.
 Calcium is also necessary for your body to form blood clots.

 Who is at risk of low vitamin D levels?